Radio Televisyen Malaysia: 1969–2001: Merger and expansion of radio and television operations

 In June 1996, RTM intended to open a broadcasting museum in Malacca, which was to be the first of its kind in Malaysia, in collaboration with the Malacca State Government.
 However, for unknown reasons, the plan was abandoned.
 RTM also collected a gross revenue of RM366 million from radio and TV advertising with a 300% of increase.

 RTM began transmitting from the Kuala Lumpur Tower in August 1996.

 In December 1996, RTM acquired 60% of its programming content from Bumiputera production companies that registered with the Federal Treasury, which was welcomed by local film producers.

 In March 1997, RTM negotiated a partnership with several private companies to add its terrestrial channels, TV1 and TV2 on its official website.
 Later, in August, RTM improved its payment procedures to TV producers, to avoid them having financial difficulties.

 RTM began broadcasting its Malay and English Suara Islam radio to Malaysian listeners in late 1997.
 Plans for the launch began in 1995.
 In August, the broadcaster had plans to use technical and production expertise from TV New Zealand to upgrade its services.

 In December 1997, RTM reduced its annual spending on programmes by 20% due to the then-ongoing financial crisis.
 RTM began collaborating with the Malaysia Crime Prevention Foundation (MCPF) in 1998 to telecast crime prevention slogans via TV1 and TV2.

 It was announced in 1999 that RTM will be corporatized on what would have been its 55th anniversary in April 2001 in order to "disseminate information and knowledge about government policies in an effort to create an informed society".
 However, for unknown reasons, the plan was later scrapped again.
+In June, RTM expand the running time for its primetime news broadcast from half an hour to 45 minutes.

 In February 2000, RTM banned programmes and dramas that using Bahasa Rojak, a mixture language between Malay and English, from airing on its radio and television services after the Information Ministry expressed its concern that its widespread usage could dwarfed Bahasa Malaysia as the official language of Malaysia.
 The decision received positive feedback from many parties.

 In October 2000, RTM signs a memorandum of understanding (MoU) agreement with Japanese broadcasting company, Fuji Television for the TV programs and news exchanges.

 RTM announced in January 2001 that it would reduce broadcast time for entertainment programs from 50 to 42 hours while broadcast time for Islamic-themed programs - either network-produced or as blocktimers - would be the reverse of the former with an increase from 42 hours to 50.
 In February, the broadcaster began to air more TV programmes on ICT.